migsc/epic-react-dev/04-advanced-react-patterns/NOTES.md

 In Context Module Function wouldn't a better error message be placed in each component, so it could tell you the name of the component ToggleButton, ToggleOn?

+get a nasty component fix it, show before, after, than show steps